Cricket-Yorkshire banned from hosting internationals over racism row | Sports-Games

 "In the meantime, YCCC are suspended from hosting international or major matches until it has clearly demonstrated that it can meet the standards expected of an international venue, ECB member and First Class County," the ECB said.
 Reuters has contacted the club, whose Headingley stadium is used regularly for England's test and limited overs matches, for comment.

-SPONSORSHIP HIT Several sponsors have ended their partnerships with Yorkshire following an independent report into allegations of racism made by Rafiq.
+SPONSORSHIP HIT Several sponsors have ended their partnerships with Yorkshire following an independent report into allegations of racism made by Rafiq, with Nike saying on Thursday that they have cancelled a four-year deal that was signed in March.

+"Nike will no longer be the kit supplier for Yorkshire CCC.
+We stand firmly against racism and discrimination of any kind," Nike said in a statement reported by British media.
+Emerald Group Publishing, Yorkshire Tea and Tetley Bitter, among others sponsors, have also said they will end their relationships with the club.

 Yorkshire said last month that they would not take action nL1N2RO1Q9 against employees, players or executives following the report, which found Rafiq had been a victim of racial harassment and bullying in his first spell at the county from 2008-14.
 Rafiq and senior Yorkshire executives have been called to give evidence before a parliamentary Digital, Culture, Media and Sport (DCMS) panel on Nov.
 16.